 John Robichau – Another Island native, John became connected to the clinic after returning in 2019 after a career in NYC.
 Having been sent to the clinic by the MV Hospital, Health Imperatives was able to fill a gap in the healthcare system and provide crucial services that supported him in beginning his young family.
 In gratitude, and with a personal connection to the ways in which charitable medical practices can change lives, John joined the board shortly afterwards.
 John is the Managing Director of the Martha’s Vineyard Film Festival where he supports the development and prediction of community events year-round.

 Joy Robinson-Lynch ( she/ her) finally moved to the island in 1989 after many years of summer visits.
 She and her life partner raised their children here.
 Now grown, they express gratitude for their island childhood.
 Joy was the counselor at the West Tisbury School in the 1990s and then created a varied consulting practice, supporting health and human service agencies, including all of the family planning programs in New England.
 For ten years she was the Sexual Health Coordinator for the Massachusetts Department of Elementary and Secondary Education, encouraging schools to provide k-12 age-appropriate programing.
 She is remembered in that role for her often quoted belief, “Quality sex education could bring about world peace.”
 She is happy to return to the board and invest her experience at home.

 Tomar Waldman – After a 30 year career as a licensed general contractor specializing in historic restoration, she worked for the City of Providence Dept of Planning.
 After retiring to the Island, she has served on the Tisbury Public Works advisory board, The Vineyard Committee on Hunger, The Tisbury Sewer Commission, the Tisbury Preservation Committee, The Community Services Auction Fundraiser, and The Diversity Coalition.
 She has been a FFP Board member for several years.

-High School Representatives:
+High School Representative: